liyt96/react-native-lint-config-guide/README.md

 `npx eslint yourfile.tsx`

-to see the problem with current code style.
+to see the problems with current code style.

 run